-The doctoral programs in the College of Psychology assign grades to course work according to the following system: A, B, C, and F, except for dissertation, and directed study: research, and internship which receive P, F, PG, or PR (in progress).
-A grade of I (incomplete) is given only with instructor's approval and under exceptional circumstances.
+The doctoral programs in the College of Psychology assign grades to course work according to the following system: A, A-, B+, B, B-, C+, C, C- and F, except for dissertation, and directed study: research, and internship which receive P, F, or PR (progress), or IP (in progress).
+A grade of I (incomplete) may be given by an instructor when competency remediation for the course is required or under exceptional circumstances.

 The College of Psychology doctoral programs require that, to remain in good academic standing, a student must maintain a minimum cumulative grade point average of 3.0.
 In addition, other minimum requirements will result in academic probation or dismissal, as detailed in the student handbook.
 A student is allowed one year (two full semesters excluding summer session) to remove probationary status.
-Automatic dismissal will occur if more than two grades below B are recorded, if two grades of F are received, or if academic probation extends beyond one year.
-Automatic dismissal will also occur in the doctoral programs if the clinical competency exam is failed a fourth time or a grade of C or lower is received for internship.
+Automatic dismissal will occur if more than two grades below B- are recorded, if two grades of F are received, or if academic probation extends beyond one year.
+Automatic dismissal will also occur in the doctoral programs if the clinical competency exam is failed a fourth time or a grade of Fail is received for internship.
+In addition, any student dismissed from internship or who has employment involuntarily ended on internship will automatically be dismissed from his/her doctoral program.